1Marc/marcgrabanski.com/src/pages/articles/2008-01-24-jquery-plugin-actions-vs-utilities/index.md

 layout: "post"
 ---

-*Jonathan Snook posted about "developing a jQuery plugin":http://snook.ca/archives/javascript/jquery_plugin/.
+*Jonathan Snook posted about [developing a jQuery plugin](http://snook.ca/archives/javascript/jquery_plugin/).
 I started a comment and it turned into a post.* One question I've gotten from people moving to jQuery from other libraries is,"How do you extend a native object?"This is something you never do in jQuery, in fact it is against the philosophy of jQuery.
 One of the goals with jQuery is to be as unobtrusive to the native JavaScript language as possible - that way it plays nicely with other libraries and code.
 In this case you would want to create a *utility* plugin instead of an *action* plugin.
 Here is an example of using a utility plugin:
 ```js
  $.formatDate(new Date(), 'm d Y')
 ```